ITSLeeds/highways-course/README.md

 13:30-15:00 Road traffic data

-  - Traffic data introduction (Josh Manning)
+  - Traffic data introduction (Josh Manning and Ivo)
   - Temporal analysis
   - Spatial analysis

 15:15-16:30 Practical application

+  - Stream 1: Consolidation of exercises
-  - Working on real datasets such as flooding or traffic data, or improving specific skills such as visualisation
+  - Stream 2: Working on real datasets such as flooding or traffic data, or improving specific skills such as visualisation

 ## Prerequisites